BenRR/Car-P5/README.md

 ### Classification and Segmentation

 #### 1) Result from DNN classifier
-This is some sample output from my neural network model when pass in a region of interest of the frame from the video,
+This is some sample raw output from my neural network model when pass in a region of interest of the frame from the video,

 ![model-result][image2]

 then I scale the output back to original size and draw some bounding with the raw output.
+The code is at segmentation.py line 30

 ![model-result][image3]